elijah0kello/mojafos/README.md

 ## WHAT HAS NOT YET BEEN DONE
 - Clear logging and providing option for verbosity
 - Proper function return codes to support proper exception handling
-- Support to allow the user specify the number of fineract instances to deploy
-- Stabilise paymenthub deployment
-- Add a note in the logs to state that this is not a production grade deployment of the softwares
-- Show usage message